opendocsg/slw-judgments-backfill/2014_SGHC_154/report.md

  ...

  Although the term 'quasi-partnership' has acquired a certain degree of legal meaning, what is essential for the court is still to ascertain whether the relationship of the parties at the time of incorporation was one based on mutual trust and confidence.
-Therefore, courts have used terms like 'company akin/analogous to quasi-partnership' ( Chow Kwok Chuen v Chow Kwok Chi [2008] 4 SLR(R) 362) or 'moral partnership' ( Wallington v Kokotovich Constructions Pty Ltd [1993] 11 ACLC 1207) to signify the close and personal relationship of the parties and the use of these terms does not necessarily mean that different approaches have been taken in these cases.
+Therefore, courts have used terms like 'company akin/analogous to quasi-partnership' ( Chow Kwok Chuen v Chow Kwok Chi <span class="citation">[2008] 4 SLR(R) 362</span>) or 'moral partnership' ( Wallington v Kokotovich Constructions Pty Ltd [1993] 11 ACLC 1207) to signify the close and personal relationship of the parties and the use of these terms does not necessarily mean that different approaches have been taken in these cases.

  Lord Wilberforce in Ebrahimi v Westbourne Galleries Ltd [1973] AC 360 at 379F has said that the condition would often be fulfilled “where a pre-existing partnership has been converted into a limited company”.
 However, the presence of some prior relationship between the parties before incorporation is not always necessary to hold that a company is a quasipartnership.
-To determine whether a company has been formed on mutual trust and confidence, the recent case of Over & Over Ltd v Bonvest Holdings Ltd [2010] 2 SLR 776 shows that our courts are willing to take a holistic and broad-based approach and not confine themselves to only looking at the evidence at the inception of the association.
+To determine whether a company has been formed on mutual trust and confidence, the recent case of Over & Over Ltd v Bonvest Holdings Ltd <span class="citation">[2010] 2 SLR 776</span> shows that our courts are willing to take a holistic and broad-based approach and not confine themselves to only looking at the evidence at the inception of the association.
 This is justified in that it is generally difficult for the plaintiff to prove the existence of some oral or informal understanding at the point of incorporation of the company but the conduct of the parties subsequently and the manner in which the company is being run will often throw light on what has transpired between the parties when the company was first started.
 The common fear is that judges engaging in a post-hoc analysis may read too much into the evidence before them and impose a relationship which might not have been intended a priori by the parties. ...

  [Emphasis added in bold]